enjalot/latent-scope/README.md

 # Latent Scope

 Quickly embed, project, cluster and explore a dataset.
 This project is a new kind of workflow + tool for visualizing and exploring datasets through the lens of latent spaces.
 [<img src="https://github.com/enjalot/latent-scope/blob/main/documentation/dadabase-explore.png?raw=true" height="480px"  alt="Example exploration">](https://enjalot.github.io/latent-scope/#/datasets/dadabase/explore/scopes-007)

+The power of machine learning models to encode unstructured data into high-dimensional embeddings is relatively under-explored.
+Retrieval Augmented Generation has taken off as a popular usecase for embeddings, but do you feel confident in your understanding of why certain data is being retrieved?
+Do you have a clear picture of what all is in your dataset?
+Latentscope is like a microscope that allows you to get a new perspective on what's happening to your data when it's embedded.
+You can try similarity search with different embeddings, peruse automatically labeled clusters and zoom in on individual data points all while keeping the context of your entire dataset.

 ### Demo
 This tool is meant to be run locally or on a trusted server to process data for viewing in the latent scope.
 You can see the result of the process in a read-only [live demo](https://enjalot.github.io/latent-scope):